SoftwareDevEngResearch/PyFAT/README.md

 **Other User Inputs (Argparse inputs):**

--m: Run monotonic analysis
+* -m: Run monotonic analysis
--f: Run Fatigue analysis
+* -f: Run fatigue analysis
--e: Elastic Modulus.
+* -e: Elastic Modulus.
 The -e option is given ONLY when -f is chosen for fatigue.
     **The -e option must be followed by the material's elastic modulus in MPa**
     Example: -e 1902 (if the material's elastic modulud is 1902 MPa)